-We have studied hairy black hole solutions in Einstein(-Maxwell)-scalar-Gauss-Bonnet theory.
-The scalar field coupling function includes a mass and a quartic interaction term, and that the gravity action has U(1) symmetry.
-We assumed that the early stage of the formation of hairy black holes from the non-hairy ones, and so we considered the case when the scalar field is small near the black hole horizon.
-We argued that when the effective mass of the scalar field is negative, hairy black holes form in a symmetry-broken vacuum.
-This occurs near the horizon via spontaneous symmetry breaking, since the Gauss-Bonnet term is not effective at infinity.
-Our results show that these hairy black holes are stable under scalar field perturbations and the Goldstone bosons are trivial due to the regular boundary conditions.
-For the local U(1) symmetric case, we found that there are electrically charged hairy black holes with neutral scalar hairs, but no hairy black holes with electrically charged scalar hairs.
-This means that the spontaneous symmetry breaking associated with local U(1) cannot be realized in this theory.
+We study hairy black hole solutions in Einstein(--Maxwell)--scalar--Gauss--Bonnet theory.
+The scalar coupling function includes quadratic and quartic terms, so the gravitational action has a U(1) symmetry.
+We argued that when the effective mass of the scalar field is at the critical value, the non-hairy black holes transform into hairy black holes in a symmetry-broken vacuum via spontaneous symmetry breaking.
+These hairy black holes are stable under scalar perturbations, and the Goldstone bosons are trivial.
+Moreover, we found that the spontaneous symmetry breaking associated with local U(1) is unlikely to occur in this theory.